zordius/iso-call/README.md

 **4. Call API or RPC!**

-Now you can do isomprphic RPC!!
+Now you can call RPC isomorphically!!

 ```javascript
 // Works on both client and server side!